Understanding the various markings and other technical information

 - The third number (1 1/4) indicates the tyre section in inches and fractions of inches.

 - The fourth number (1 1/8) denotes the width of the rim which accommodates this tyre in inches and fractions of inches.

 ETRTO standard marking

-- The first number (32) indicates the tyre section in millimetres.
+- The first number (32) indicates the tire section in millimetres.

-- The second number (590) gives the tyre diameter in millimetres.
+- The second number (590) gives the tire diameter in millimetres.

 - The Skin Wall (SW) sidewall allows us to make out the texture of the casing through its transparency.